Managing Resource Monitors¶

 - Creating Resource Monitors

 - Viewing Resource Monitors

 - Defining a Global Resource Monitor for Your Account

 A resource monitor is a first-class object in Snowflake, consisting of the following properties:

 The number of Snowflake credits allocated to the monitor for each monthly billing period.

-If a monitor reaches its quota for the month and a suspend action has been triggered for the monitor, any warehouses associated with the monitor cannot be resumed until one of the following conditions is met:
+The credit usage for a resource monitor reflects the sum of all credits used by all assigned warehouses during the current billing period.
+If a monitor’s usage reaches its quota for the month and a suspend action has been triggered for the monitor, any warehouses assigned to the monitor are suspended and cannot be resumed until one of the following conditions is met:

 - A new monthly billing cycle starts.